Andy Irving Bsc Msc (MBPss)

 - Irving AD (2018) Important Patient and Public (PPI) perspectives on addiction as a reason for performing euthanasia..
 Addiction.
 View this article in WRRO

 - Irving A, Goodacre S, Blake J, Allen D & Moore SC (2018) Managing alcohol-related attendances in emergency care: can diversion to bespoke services lessen the burden?.
 Emergency Medicine Journal, 35(2), 79-82.
 View this article in WRRO

 - Coster JE, Irving AD, Turner JK, Phung VH & Siriwardena AN (2017) Prioritizing novel and existing ambulance performance measures through expert and lay consensus: A three-stage multimethod consensus study.
 Health Expectations.
 View this article in WRRO

 - Irving AD, Turner J, Marsh M, Broadway-Parkinson A, Fall D, Coster J & Siriwardena AN (2017) A coproduced patient and public event: An approach to developing and prioritizing ambulance performance measures.
 Health Expectations.
 View this article in WRRO

 - Hirst E, Irving A & Goodacre SW (2016) Patient and public involvement in emergency care research.
 Emergency Medicine Journal, 33, 665-670.
 View this article in WRRO

 - Buckley JM, Irving AD & Goodacre S (2016) How do patients feel about taking part in clinical trials in emergency care?.
 Emergency Medicine Journal, 33(6), 376-380.
 View this article in WRRO

-- Goodacre S, Irving A, Wilson R, Beever D & Challen K (2015) The PAndemic INfluenza Triage in the Emergency Department (PAINTED) pilot cohort study.
-Health Technol Assess, 19(3).
+- Goodacre S, Irving A, Wilson R, Beever D & Challen K (2015) The PAndemic INfluenza Triage in the Emergency Department (PAINTED) pilot study.
+Health Technology Assessment, 19(3).
 View this article in WRRO